The sensation of feeling guilty can be pervasive.

 This is a gentle, slow process, a way of being with yourself that may seem different or strange at first.

-From this place, pause to listen.
-See if this part of you will let you know specifically what makes it feel guilty in the situation you’re in.
+See if this part of you will let you know what makes it feel guilty in the situation you’re in.

 You might sense a sadness below the surface or that there’s a lonely place deep inside you.

-Creating space inside you for this part of you to just be as it is, is often enough for it to shift.
-As you acknowledge what it’s going through, you might feel a sense of ease or a lighter feeling inside you.
+Creating space inside you for this one to be as it is, is often enough for It to shift.
+As you acknowledge what It’s going through, you might feel a sense of ease or a lighter feeling inside you.
 Things are likely to look and feel a bit different.
-The two sides may play out differently for you in your relationships because now they feel your steady, accepting presence.